 Members have discretion about which mailing list they use, but are strongly encouraged to use the Public Mail List for matters other than those listed above.

-Members are strongly discouraged from posting the text of Forum Member Mail List messages to the Forum Public Mail List without the permission of the author or commenter.
+Members are strongly discouraged from posting the text of Member Mail List messages to the Forum Public Mail List without the permission of the author or commenter.

 These activities should be followed by any Chartered Working Group.
 Working Groups may use the Forum Member List but they are encouraged to maintain a separate Member Mail List.
 Working Groups may use the Forum Member Web Site but they must maintain a separate section designated for material related to the specific Working Group.